-3.1 The BS and the BA
+3.1 Programs and Tracks

 For physics majors (not the pre-engineers) Truman offers two programs: the BS (Bachelor of Science) and BA (Bachelor of Arts).
 You will decide which option is best for you, but there is no rush.
-For your first two years there is no significant difference between the BS and the BA.
+For your first two years there is no significant difference between the BS and the BA, or any of the tracks within the BS.